 You are permitted four attempts at the KBA and four attempts at the OSCE.
 If you reach this limit no further attempts at either assessment will be permitted.

-Details on how you can now apply to join the GMC register can be found on the GMC website.
+Details on how you can now apply for GMC registration can be found on the GMC website.
+You need to apply for GMC registration within 24 months of completing the PARA.